 Sports marketing targets a growing niche market in our state.
 Florida's sports industry helps welcome visitors to the state who wouldn't normally come.
-According to a 2017 report by the Florida Sports Foundation,42 Florida's sports industry:
+According to a 2022 report by the Florida Sports Foundation, Florida's sports industry:

-- Accounted for nearly 16 million non-resident visitors to the state of Florida (15 percent of all Florida tourism) - Attracted \$12.1 billion in purchases of goods and services from out-of-state buyers and visitors - Generated \$33 billion in direct sales across the Florida economy - Generated \$57.4 billion in total sales across the Florida economy - Accounted for 580,000 jobs in Florida - Generated \$3.3 billion in revenues for state and local government coffers
+- Accounted for nearly 28.1 million non-resident visitors to the State of Florida (representing 14 percent of all Florida tourism) - Attracted \$25.2 billion in purchases of goods and services from out-of-state buyers and visitors - Generated \$71.7 billion in direct sales across the Florida economy - Generated \$146.5 billion in total sales across the Florida economy, including indirect and induced sales - Accounted for 978,200 jobs in Florida - Generated \$13.9 billion in revenues for state and local government coffers